The Science of Nutrition

 We include a very safe and supportive dose of 750 mcg or 2,500 IU of Retinyl Palmitate, the active form of Vitamin A. We utilize an amount that is far below the level at which potential teratogenic effects have been identified, and that is sufficient to support both mama and baby through pregnancy and lactation.
 In addition to Preformed Vitamin A, we also include 750 mcg of Beta Carotene to round out our dosage.

-Mamas do sometimes wonder if it's safe to consume liver and other food-based forms of Vitamin A in addition to our Prenatal Multi.
+Mamas sometimes wonder whether it's safe to consume liver and other food-based sources of Vitamin A in addition to our Prenatal Multi.
 The answer is absolutely, yes.
-Recall, the research on the upper safety limit of Preformed Vitamin A looked at supplemental A, not food-based sources.
+Recall that the research on the upper safety limit of Preformed Vitamin A focused on supplemental A, not food-based sources.
 It is highly unlikely that consuming a standard amount of liver or dairy products would come anywhere close to reaching the 10,000 IU/day recommended limit, even in combination with our 2,500 IU dosage.

 We hope you feel empowered in knowing more about the safety and necessity of this critical nutrient, and also confident in the form and dose we’ve included in our Prenatal Multi.